yxleong/NTUST-assignments/CS2005701_WindowsProgramming/Practice1-2_Calculation/README.md

 # Calculation Program

 ## Overview
-This C# console application performs basic arithmetic calculations.
-The program prompts the user to enter two integers and calculates their sum.
+This C# console application prompts the user to enter two integers and calculates their sum.

 ## Code Description
 The code performs the following actions: